 AFS Sections Online

-Each section of the AFS has a presence on AFS web site.
+Each section of the AFS has a presence on the AFS website.
 Section conveners are given administrative control over most of their Section pages, and are responsible for keeping all the content of their pages up-to-date and accurate.

 If your section has a web presence elsewhere, or uses other online discussion tools – a Facebook or Google group, for instance, or a listserv – you must provide AFS with that information.
 In addition, you should update your Section pages to direct members to those resources, and provide details about how they may join.